What can unitary sequences tell us about multi-time physics?: Bounding Process Properties

-In particular, the objective function $f$ is chosen to be information-theoretic quantities stated in the main text (QMI, fidelity, purity, negativity), and $\nabla f$ their analytic gradients.
-Extremisation of these objective functions is consequently found through projected gradient descent (or ascent), with positivity and the affine constraints~\eqref{affine-constraint} satisfied at each step.
+Recall that the MLE problem is to find $\Upsilon_{k:0}\in\mathcal{S}_n^+\cap\mathcal{V}_{\rm c}$ such that the likelihood function $f(\Upsilon_{k:0})$ in Equation~\eqref{eq:mle} is minimised.
+Ref.~\cite{White-MLPT} developed a projected gradient descent routine based on the results of~\cite{QPT-projection} to solve this problem.
+This is known as the \texttt{pgdb} algorithm.
+We now extend this in two ways: first, we expand the affine space from $\mathcal{V}_{\rm c}$ to $\mathcal{V}_{\rm c}\oplus\mathcal{V}_{\rm m}$; and second, we consider a range of different information-theoretic quantities, labelled generically as $\mathcal{I}$ as our objective to find maxima and minima.
+This opens up the exploration of process tensor families consistent with the limited observations.
+Using this technique we find minimum and maximum bounds for the values that any differentiable function can take for all process tensors consistent with observed data.
+The gradient of the function may be supplied analytically, computed through automatic differentiation libraries, or calculated numerically through the method of finite differences.

+Full details and benchmarking of the \texttt{pgdb} algorithm for QPT can be found in Ref.~\cite{QPT-projection}.
+For completeness, Algorithm~\ref{alg:pgdb} details the \texttt{pgdb} pseudocode.
+In short, the process tensor is initialised as its MLE estimate $\Upsilon_{k:0}^{\rm (MLE)}$.
+Each step of the optimisation consists of (a) a gradient step in the direction that minimises $\mathcal{I}$, (b) a projection step, such that the minimisation is only in the direction where $\Upsilon_{k:0} \in\mathcal{S}_{n}^+\cap\mathcal{V}$, and (c) a backtracking step to ensure that the step is not too large.
 Algorithmic performance of the projection subroutine is contingent on the condition number of the constraint matrix.
 For this reason, it is important to cast the problem not necessarily in terms of the Choi states of the experimental operations, but ideally in terms of a mutually unbiased basis that spans the same space.
 In our case, with unitary-only control, these were the weight-2 Pauli operators on $\mathscr{B}(\mathcal{H}_{\text{out}})\otimes \mathscr{B}(\mathcal{H}_{\text{in}})$.
-Full details of the projection subroutine